Perimeter Mall

 Perimeter Mall is a shopping mall in Perimeter Center, Dunwoody, Georgia, a suburb of Atlanta, near the interchange of Interstate 285 (the Perimeter) and Georgia State Route 400.
-It is the second largest shopping mall in the state of Georgia, the largest being the Mall of Georgia in Buford, Georgia.

-The mall is anchored by Dillard's, Nordstrom, Von Maur, and Macy's.
+It is the second-largest shopping mall in the state of Georgia, the largest being the Mall of Georgia in Buford, Georgia.
+The mall features Macy's, Dillard's, Von Maur, and Nordstrom.

-Perimeter Mall is different from other shopping malls in Atlanta in that it includes open-air shops, upscale restaurants, and salons, connected by gardens and paths.
-It also features valet parking.
+Perimeter Mall is different from other shopping malls in Atlanta in that it is much busier than most and has more current retail stores.
+It also offers upscale restaurants and salons.
+It features valet parking.
+The mall sits at the center of the region called “Perimeter”.

 It can be accessed by MARTA's Dunwoody station, which opened at the southwest corner of its parking lot in 1996.

 History

+Sometime before its opening in 1971, the Spruill family sold a large portion of their property for the construction of Perimeter Mall, with the completion of Dunwoody Village occurring the same year.

-Perimeter Mall opened in 1971 and was the fourth mall to open in DeKalb County, after Avondale Mall in 1964, North DeKalb Mall in 1965, and the Gallery at South DeKalb in 1968.
+Perimeter Mall opened (1971) and was the fourth mall to open in DeKalb County, after Avondale Mall in 1964, North DeKalb Mall in 1965, and the Gallery at South DeKalb in 1968.
 Its original anchor stores were Rich's and JCPenney, which made it very similar in design and layout to the nearby Greenbriar Mall.
 Perimeter Mall was the first mall in metro Atlanta to be located outside of I-285.

 In 1977, the first Great American Cookie Company store opened at the mall.

 In 1982, an additional wing that included a Davison's was added.
 This gave the mall a T shape.
 Davison's became Macy's in 1986.